bibanon/bibanon/Stories/Oral-Hygiene.md

 The anon's tripcode was [OHB !!5jOMMVk3LQU](http://archive.moe/a/search/tripcode/%21%215jOMMVk3LQU/), and later, [OHB !!dQ+KUKcTx4n.](https://archive.moe/a/search/tripcode/!!dQ%2BKUKcTx4n/)

-> **Note:** OHB has extra content on his second tripcode that has not been archived.
-Retrieve it when possible.
-Also grab the comments, which is a BASC tradition.
+> **Note:** It is a BASC tradition to archive the comments and Q&A discussions of a story, so try and grab those from the tripcodes above.

 ## Background